Scrashdown/CalculatorGameSolver/README.md

 # CalculatorGameSolver
 Solver for Calculator: the Game

+## Usage

+_Coming when I have time..._ meanwhile you use the `test.py` file and try to understand the code.

 ## Game description
 The game is made of a multitude of levels.
 In each level you have a number on the screen of a calculator, some buttons, a goal number to be reached,